Annual Retirement Plan COLAs and Fringe Benefit Limitations

 Author: Alice Gilman

 At the end of each year, the Internal Revenue Service (IRS) adjusts many tax- and benefit-related figures for inflation based on changes to the Consumer Price Index.
-These adjustments are often referred to as cost of living adjustments (COLAs).
+These adjustments are referred to as cost of living adjustments (COLAs).
 Without adjustments for inflation, the value of employees' benefits would decrease over time.

 Employers need to know the increases in these amounts so they can reprogram their computers and payroll systems before the first payroll of the upcoming year.
 This will ensure that they are withholding the correct amount of taxes from the pay of employees who receive the benefits.